 Now that's out of the way, there are three major ways you can add C++-based widgets to your UI.
 Listed below they are progressively lower-level and 'more work', none of them are the sole "best way" to solve a problem, and each approach has its own benefits and drawbacks.

-For context, this is my experience from working as a UE4 UI programmer for many years:
+For context, this is my experience from working as an Unreal UI programmer for many years:

 UUserWidget— 95% of the time this is enough